Terry Jarvis: Beyond cricket

 On leaving school Jarvis began work as a sales representative for the Auckland stock and station company, Alfred Buckland & Sons Ltd., selling textiles such as jute wool bales, which the company imported.
-He then went into business on his own account, forming Jarvis Trading Company Ltd., importing and manufacturing similar products at premises in East Tamaki, a suburb of Auckland.
+He then went into business on his own account, forming Jarvis Trading Company Ltd., importing and manufacturing similar products at premises in East Tāmaki, a suburb of Auckland.
 He also became involved in the development and sale of industrial land in East Tamaki.

 In 1987 Jarvis was one of the co-founders of Sky TV in New Zealand.
 He also became involved in the breeding and racing of thoroughbreds, while owning The Oaks stud property near Cambridge, in the Waikato.
 He owned The Oaks from 1998 to 2002, when he sold it in order to concentrate on racing rather than breeding.
 He was New Zealand's racehorse owner of the year in 2001.
 In 2001 his wealth was estimated at NZ$50 million.

 In 2009 Jarvis bought the adjacent former home of Sir Edmund Hillary in Remuera in order to extend his own property.
-The house, after being gifted to the nation, was moved to Sir Edmund Hillary Collegiate in the Auckland suburb of Otara in 2011.
+The house, after being gifted to the nation, was moved to Sir Edmund Hillary Collegiate in the Auckland suburb of Ōtara in 2011.
 In 2010 Jarvis was the major sponsor of the Terry Jarvis Centre, an indoor sports facility owned by the Remuera Parnell Sports Committee Charitable Trust and managed by the Parnell Cricket Club, his former club, located on Shore Road, close to his childhood home in Portland Road, Remuera.